vicsz/spring-cloud-lab/readme.md

 ### 4.4 - Confirm registration of both Services in the Eureka portal at localhost:8761

-You should see both the Random-Number-Service and Slot-Machine-Service listed under __Instances currently registered with Eureka__
+You should see both the Random-Number-Service and Slot-Machine-Service listed under __Instances currently registered with Eureka__.

 ### 4.5 - Test the spin endpoint at localhost:8081/spin